quicwg/ops-drafts/draft-ietf-quic-manageability.md

 {{QUIC-INVARIANTS}} and may change in future versions of the protocol, or even be negotiated during the handshake via the use of transport parameters.

-Even though transport parameters, that transmitted in the client initial, are obserable by the network, they cannot be modified by the network without risking connection failure.
-Further, the negotiated reply from the server cannot not be observed, and therefore it is not known to the network which parameter are actually in use.
+Even though transport parameters transmitted in the client initial are obserable by the network, they cannot be modified by the network without risking connection failure.
+Further, the negotiated reply from the server cannot be observed, so observers on the network cannot know which parameters are actually in use.

 ### Identifying Negotiated Version